-Using class names or ID's you can style elements inside of SVG only using slightly different properties to those we would normally use; instead of 'color' we use 'fill', and instead of border we use 'stroke`.
-There are some limits to styling SVG these come from how you're using SVG in the page.
+Using class names or IDs you can style elements inside of SVG only using slightly different properties to those we would normally use; instead of color we use fill, and instead of border we use stroke.
+There are some limits to styling SVG and these come from how you're using SVG in the page.
 If you use an SVG as an image tag you will not be able to style the elements inside in Internet Explorer, there is, however, a polyfill – svg4everybody – which will fix this problem.

 07. It's interactive

 Due to the vector nature of SVG (being an image drawn from a set of coordinates) their file sizes when optimised are small when compared to almost any other image file type.